-ENGLISH 2220- Introduction to Shakespeare
+ENGLISH 2220 - Introduction to Shakespeare

-Description: Study of selected plays designed to give an understanding of drama as or 220.
-GE lit and diversity global studies course.
+Description: Study of selected plays designed to give an understanding of drama as theatrical art and as an interpretation of fundamental human experience.

 Prereg: 1110.01 (110.01), or equiv.
 Not open to students with credit for 2220H (220H)